opatiny/chemexper-internship-workbook/projects/cheminfo/dereplication.md

 node --max-old-space-size=8192 -r esm combineMgfCsv.js
 ```

-### Verify if experiments have a match in predictions
+### Stap 2: Verify if experiments have a match in predictions

 We tried to use the InChi to see wether each experiment has a prediction.
 However, this did not work, because many experiments did not have one.
 Therefore, we had to find another unique identifier to match predictions and experiments.